-- 1. Inspect all tamper-evident labels that shipped pre-applied to the Bomgar B300 chassis (see Figure 9), ensuring that each label shows no sign of tampering and is properly placed.
+- 1. Inspect all tamper-evident labels that shipped pre-applied to the B300r1 chassis (see Figure 10 below), ensuring that each label shows no sign of tampering and is properly placed.
 Any attempt to reposition or remove the label will result in the voiding of that label and leave a residue on the surface.
 If you find a label that is questionable in appearance, contact Bomgar support toll-free at 1-877-826-6427 x2 or internationally at +01-601-519-0123 x2. - 2.
 To apply the front bezel labels, first you must clean the top surface and front bezel of the B300 with isopropyl alcohol in the area where the tamper-evident labels will be placed. - 3.
-Holding label by edges, place label on surface as indicated in the figures below. - 4.
-Apply the included tamper-evident labels by rubbing gently across entire label to ensure adhesion to the surface. - NOTE: Any attempt to reposition or remove the label will result in the voiding of that label and leave a residue on the surface. - 5.
-Allow the labels to fully adhere to the B300 within 24 hours in a physically secure environment before placing it in the intended environment.
+Holding the label by the edges, place the label on the surface as indicated in Figure 11 and Figure 12. - 4.
+Apply the included tamper-evident labels by rubbing gently across the entire label to ensure adhesion to the surface.

+NOTE: Any attempt to reposition or remove the label will result in the voiding of that label and leave a residue on the surface. - 5.
+Allow the labels to fully adhere to the B300r1 within 24 hours in a physically secure environment before placing the B300 in the intended environment.